mhagger/git-test/README.md

     git rev-list feature1 feature2 ^master | git test run --stdin

+You can adjust the verbosity of the output using the `--verbosity`/`-v` or `--quiet`/`-q` options.
+Both of these options can be specified multiple times.

 ### Define multiple tests

 You can define multiple tests in a single repository (e.g., cheap vs. expensive tests).
 Their results are kept separate.
 By default, the test called `default` is run, but you can specify a different test to add/run using the `--test=<name>`/`-t <name>` option: